How One of the Smart Home Industry’s Hottest Vendors Leverages Akka to Manage Event Streaming for Hundreds of Thousands of Customers

-Vivint has nearly 800,000 smart home customers with an average of 20 devices per home, including motion sensors, cameras, thermostats and numerous other devices.
+Vivint's 1+ million smart home customers each have an average of 20 devices per home, including motion sensors, cameras, thermostats and numerous other devices.
 That translates to tens of millions of “events” per day being generated by Vivint customers and fed back into the model in near real time.
 Vivint also gets data from customer interactions with the application, whether on mobile, or from the panel inside the home.

 For some events, Vivint doesn’t need to do real-time analysis, as some of its models run daily.
 But one of the core values of the Vivint platform is the intelligence that it uses to route data, correlate events with opportunities to drive intelligence, and then make decisions that translate to user benefits, such as increased safety, comfort, or cost savings.